Constellation Energy Corporation (CEG) and the Battle of Fundamentals vs. Technicals

-Constellation Energy Corporation (NASDAQ:CEG) went up by 0.06% from its latest closing price compared to the recent 1-year high of $97.89.
-The company’s stock price has collected 2.41% of gains in the last five trading sessions.
+Constellation Energy Corporation (NASDAQ:CEG) went down by -1.85% from its latest closing price compared to the recent 1-year high of $97.89.
+The company’s stock price has collected -1.25% of loss in the last five trading sessions.
 MarketWatch.com reported on 10/01/22 that How fast utilities recover from hurricanes like Ian can tell you which of their stocks is best

 Is It Worth Investing in Constellation Energy Corporation (NASDAQ :CEG) Right Now?